msyksphinz-self/riscv-isadoc/source/rvi.rst

   | bgeu       rs1,rs2,offset

 :Description:
-  | Take the branch if registers rs1 is greater than rs2, using unsigned comparison.
+  | Take the branch if registers rs1 is greater than or equal to rs2, using unsigned comparison.

 :Implementation:
   | if (x[rs1] >=u x[rs2]) pc += sext(offset)